 Everyone Loves Chess Squares

 But, now they’ve made their way across the country because they are nothing short of amazing and decadent.
-I took them, on more than one occasion, to a church potluck and I consistently had people coming up and asking for the recipe.
+On more than one occasion, I took them to a church potluck and consistently had people come up and ask for the recipe.

 - Yellowcake mix (or lemon-flavored cake mix)